 For the others, you will need to keep them alone, and don't mix them with other surgeonfish species as they can become very aggressive toward each other.
+Fortunately, they are not one of the most aggressive saltwater fish, but they certainly do not play well with each other.
 All of the tangs listed above are compatible with the other saltwater fish that are featured on this list too, which is a nice bonus.

 2. Dwarf Angelfish